 The last twenty years he produced more than 500 different corporate, documentary and fiction productions.

 As a company they produce daily content for different online platforms up to large (corporate) films for events, experience projects, corporate channels or television.

 They work exclusively for the Dutch Government and different national and international corporate clients like Heineken, KPN, Dutch national railway, ABNAMRO and ProRail.

 Their goal is to tell beautiful stories in a special way.
 They do this with a big dedicated team in Amsterdam and The Hague.

 Max Zilker is an award-winning editor for commercials, fictional movies and corporate films.
-After having graduated from university with highest distinction, he has entered the world of commercials and corporate films.
-His commercial “Schwitzender Klaus“, for which he has been in charge not only of the montage but also of the visuals effects, he has been awarded the “Porsche Award”, two times gold and one time silver.
-In the masterclasses given by Patrick Tucker in London as well as in the classes of Mark Travis, he has reinforced his interest in the direction of films.
+After having graduated from university with the highest distinction, he entered the world of commercials and corporate films.
+His commercial “Schwitzender Klaus“, for which he was in charge not only of the montage but also of the visuals effects, he was awarded the “Porsche Award”, two times gold and one time silver.
+In the masterclasses given by Patrick Tucker in London as well as in the classes of Mark Travis, he reinforced his interest in the direction of films.
 At present, he is developing his own materials and lives with his wife and his daughter in Munich.

 Zbigniew Żmudzki graduated in Economics and Film and Television Production Management in Lodz, Poland.

 He is an Oscar-winner with “Peter and the Wolf”.